Walk-Behind Lawn Mower: Won't start

 Replace a lawn mower spark plug

 The spark plug gets electrical current from the ignition coils and sparks to ignite the fuel mixture in the cylinder, which drives the piston.
 The spark plug won't spark if it's coated with carbon deposits or oil residue, or if there’s a crack in the ceramic insulator.
-The engine won't start if the spark plug is bad.
+The engine won't start or runs rough if the spark plug is bad.
 Replace the spark plug if it's damaged or coated with residue.

 Replace a lawn mower flywheel key